 “Say, the RNA sequence AAAAAAA mutates to AAAUAAA, which then mutates to GAAUAAA.
 The first variant is connected to the second one, which is connected to the third by just one single mutation.
 If these mutations maintain the same fitness, the organism might survive, and the mutation might be inherited by future generations.
 This increases the overall diversity, and diversity is essential for a species to adapt to changes in the environment.”

 A neutral network is a whole series of base sequences just like this (albeit much longer), where each new sequence, differing by just one base, has roughly the same fitness as the one before and after.
 Scientists have suspected their existence for some time, but they’re very difficult to prove experimentally.
-Originally it was predicted that all RNA sequence spaces should have a possibility of harboring a large neutral network, but no one has ever found these large-scale neutral networks in practice.
+Originally it was predicated that all RNA sequence spaces should have a possibility of harboring a large neutral network, but no one has ever found these large-scale neutral networks in practice.

 In this study, the researchers looked at a type of RNA called a ligase ribozyme, which had previously been synthesized but wasn’t known to constitute a neutral network.
 They chose this ribozyme as its function is to connect or ligate two pieces of RNA together.
 This role has important implications for the origin of life as it’s vital for self-replication.